KILTprotocol/sdk-js/packages/did/README.md

 Here, there is no `light:` component, which indicates that the DID is a full DID and that the keys associated with it must not be derived from the DID identifier but must be retrieved from the KILT blockchain.

-Beyond an authentication key and encryption key, a full DID also supports an **attestation key**, which must be used to write CTypes and attestations on the blockchain, and a **delegation key**, which must be used to write delegations on the blockchain.
+Beyond an authentication key, an encryption key, and service endpoints, a full DID also supports an **attestation key**, which must be used to write CTypes and attestations on the blockchain, and a **delegation key**, which must be used to write delegations on the blockchain.

 ### Creating and anchoring a full DID